null-Developer/AHKProject/README.md

-# DiscordTokenGrabber
+# null's AHK project
-This is an educational project for myself to learn about what I can do with multiple languages
+This project is made for educational purposes, for myself to learn about what I can do with multiple languages.